A Life Full of Music and Sugar

 French horn, gateaux and goat’s milk: on the day of her premiere as a soloist at the Czech Philharmonic open-air concert at Prague Castle, Kateřina Javůrková seems particularly relaxed.
 No wonder – she simply doesn’t have time for stage fright.
 But she does have some time to reveal lots of surprises...

 22. 10.
-2016 Lifestyle ADVENTURES
+2016 Lifestyle Adventures

 French horn, gateaux and goat’s milk: on the day of her premiere as a soloist at the Czech Philharmonic open-air concert at Prague Castle, Kateřina Javůrková seems particularly relaxed.
 No wonder – she simply doesn’t have time for stage fright.
 But she does have some time to reveal lots of surprises...